Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Introduction

-In this work, we present the first comprehensive characterization of the shadow of Schwarzschild-Hernquist black holes with different accretion models.
+In this paper, we present a systematic comparative study of the shadow of Schwarzschild-Hernquist black holes with different accretion models.
 In order to clarify the associated impacts of Hernquist DM halo parameters on the photon sphere and observed brightness, we thoroughly investigated three thin disk accretion models and two spherical accretion models.
-Apparently, different accretion regimes produce different shadow pictures under the same conditions.
-In particular, pictures made up of the shadow, lensing ring, and photon ring are created via thin disk accretion.
+Our results demonstrate that different accretion regimes produce \replace{different shadow images}{distinctly different images} under the same background geometry.
+Specifically, pictures made up of the \replace{shadow}{central brightness depression}, lensing ring, and photon ring are created via thin disk accretion.
 The shadow and photon ring are spherically symmetric for spherical accretion.
-The observed intensity is affected differently by static and falling accretion, which significantly changes the brightness and radius of the shadow.
-A darker shadow than under static conditions results from the extra Doppler effect introduced by falling accretion \cite{li2021observational,li2021shadows,zeng2020influence,zeng2020shadows,zeng2022shadows,zeng2025holographic}.
-We close a gap in the references on Hernquist metrics and accretion models by revealing scaling rules for shadow size and brightness as factors of the Hernquist DM halo distribution.
-This offers an observable diagnostic standard for differentiating amongst Hernquist DM characteristics.
+A darker shadow than under static conditions results from the extra Doppler effect introduced by falling accretion~\cite{li2021observational,li2021shadows,zeng2020influence,zeng2020shadows,zeng2022shadows,zeng2025holographic}.
+We aim to close a gap in the references on Hernquist metrics and accretion models by revealing scaling rules for shadow size and brightness as functions of the Hernquist DM halo distribution.
+This offers a potential diagnostic framework for constraining Hernquist DM characteristics.

-The structure of this paper is as follows: Sec.\ref{sec2} derives the zero-geodesic equation under the Hernquist metric, defining the photon sphere radius and collision parameter; Sec.\ref{sec3} analyses the thin disk accretion model, including the contribution regions of direct radiation, lensing rings, and photon rings, and relates the emission intensity to the observed appearance; Sec.\ref{sec4} examines static and falling spherical accretion models, contrasting how varying Hernquist DM halo parameters affect shadow brightness; finally, Sec.\ref{conclusion} synthesises the findings, emphasising the potential interpretative power of Hernquist DM halos for shadows and outlining their prospects for detecting DM distributions in galactic centres.
+The structure of this paper is as follows: Sec.\ref{sec2} derives the null geodesic under the Hernquist metric, defining the photon sphere radius and critical impact; Sec.\ref{sec3} analyses the thin disk accretion model, including the contribution regions of direct radiation, lensing rings, and photon rings, and relates the emission intensity to the observed appearance; Sec.\ref{sec4} examines static and infalling spherical accretion models, contrasting how varying Hernquist DM halo parameters affect shadow brightness; finally, Sec.\ref{conclusion} summarizes the findings, emphasising the potential interpretative power of Hernquist DM halos for shadows and outlining their prospects for detecting DM distributions in galactic centres.